 );

-- Data Ingestion: The database executed your Python script, which pulled the Excel file from /home/oracle/.
+- Data Loading: The database ran your embedded Python logic, which retrieved the Excel file directly from the /home/oracle/ directory.

-If you require any assistance regarding automation, please feel free to contact us.
+If you require any assistance regarding automation, database management, or Oracle cloud hosting, please feel free to contact us at MaxAPEX.